Crypto-TII/syndrome_decoding_estimator/README.md

 ## Citing this work

-When referring to the estimator, please cite our work
+When referring to the estimator, please cite our work [EssBel22], for example by using the following bibtex entry (source: dblp.org):
-> Esser, A., Bellini, E.: Syndrome decoding estimator.
-In: PKC 2022, Part I. pp.
-> 112–141.
-LNCS, Springer, Heidelberg (May 2022). https://doi.org/10.1007/978-3-030-97121-2_5

-For that you can for example use the following bibtex entry (source: dblp.org)

-    @inproceedings{EssBel21,
+    @inproceedings{EssBel22,
       author       = {Andre Esser and
                       Emanuele Bellini},
       editor       = {Goichiro Hanaoka and